Why Am I Not Losing Weight Even Though I Eat Healthy?

 If you've gone through multiple rounds of dieting, especially low-calorie approaches, your metabolism may have adapted to become more efficient.
 This phenomenon is sometimes referred to as "adaptive thermogenesis."

 Essentially, the body learns to do more with less.
 It lowers its resting metabolic rate, reduces calories burned during activity, and becomes better at extracting energy from food.
 Someone who has yo-yo dieted may now have a significantly lower caloric baseline than someone of similar size who hasn't.
 Continuing to cut calories in this scenario can exacerbate the problem.
+A systematic review confirmed that adaptive thermogenesis — the body's compensatory reduction in energy expenditure during caloric restriction — is a well-documented response that resists further weight loss and promotes regain.

 4. Sleep and Chronic Stress